babashka/sci/doc/ai/0008-cljd-port.md

 and emits the cljs-shaped -copy-ns call with :val symbols that compile to Dart references.
 Runtime use throws.

-Next: interop for :classes.
+Host interop on cljd goes through member-control override fns (merged from master, #1048).
+Dart has no reflection, so the cljd arm of eval-instance-method-invocation resolves the instance class (.-runtimeType, via :public-class if unlisted), looks up the override fn in :instance-methods / :instance-fields and applies it.
+Every member is effectively closed: unlisted members throw, the `true` sentinel and :allow :all are meaningless (nothing to reflect).
+See cljd_interop_test.cljd.
+Static overrides resolve at analysis through the same member-disposition path.
+Next: static/field interop coverage, then wider host types.

 Non-record deftype works on cljd: the cljs arm of analyze-deftype* became :default (SciType path, platform-neutral).
 SciRecord gained -contains-key? (under ILookup on cljd, not IAssociative) and IPrint for record-style printing. to-string in deftype.cljc and